MBA Resume Examples and Templates for 2023

 How To Write an MBA Resume

-You’ve worked hard to earn an MBA, and now, it’s time to start applying for jobs that let you put that knowledge and training to use.
-Crafting an MBA resume is about highlighting your skills and experience in a way that targets the specific job you’re applying for.
+You’ve worked hard to earn an MBA, and now, it’s time to start applying for jobs that let you use that knowledge and training.
+Crafting an MBA resume is about highlighting your business and leadership skills and experience in a way that targets the specific job you’re applying for.
 Learn how to do this with the tips and examples below.

 The first section of your resume is the profile summary.
-This is where you provide potential employers with a snapshot of who you are as a business professional and what you can do for their organization.
-The profile summary for an MBA resume will be different for each applicant, so customize it to where you want to go in your career while keeping the language focused on how you can help the employer.
-Things you may want to list include your years of experience, specific management competencies, and key career highlights, such as growing a business into the 7-figure range.
+This section is where you provide potential employers with a snapshot of who you are as a business professional and what you can do for their organization.
+The profile summary for an MBA resume will differ for each applicant, so customize it to where you want to go in your career while keeping the language focused on how you can help the employer.
+You may want to list your years of experience, specific management competencies, and key career highlights, such as growing a business into the 7-figure range.

 Senior-Level Profile Example